- Academic English Studies (ESL)

 All English majors are required to take the Eng 450: Senior Seminar course during the Fall of their senior year.

 Though seminars vary in focus and content, each addresses its subject in the context of current critical discourse and requires students to write a long research-based paper.

 Registration for the seminars are handled through the English department administrator.
 It is conducted one year in advance, during the junior year, with majors being notified of seminars offerings and registration procedures.

 Professor: Rachel Cole

-Each student will pursue an independent project of his or her own design, culminating in a 20-page seminar paper which contributes to the ongoing critical conversation about the literature of American slavery.
+Each student will pursue an independent project of their own design, culminating in a 20-page seminar paper that contributes to the ongoing critical conversation about the literature of American slavery.
 Preparatory assignments will include an annotated bibliography, topic proposal, abstract, etc. In the final days of the semester we will hold a workshop, in which students present their projects to and receive feedback from the class.